Mikhail Loris-Melikov: Early life

-He was born in Tiflis, Caucasus Viceroyalty, Russian Empire, in 1826, into the Melikov family of Armenian origin, to Prince Tariel Zurabovich Loris-Melikov and his wife, Princess Ekaterina Ahverdova, and was educated in St Petersburg, first at the Lazarev Institute of Oriental Languages, and afterwards at the Guards' Cadet Institute.
+He was born in Tiflis, Caucasus Viceroyalty, Russian Empire, in 1826, into the Melikov family of Armenian origin, to Prince Tariel Zurabovich Loris-Melikov and his wife, Princess Ekaterina Ahverdova, and was educated in Saint Petersburg, first at the Lazarev Institute of Oriental Languages, and afterwards at the Guards' Cadet Institute.
 While at the Lazarev Institute, a practical joke against one of his instructors landed him in hot water and led to his expulsion from the school.

 He joined a hussar regiment, and four years afterwards (1847) he was sent to the Caucasus, where he remained for more than twenty years, and made for himself during troubled times the reputation of a distinguished cavalry officer and an able administrator.
 In the latter capacity, though a keen soldier, he aimed always at preparing the warlike and turbulent population committed to his charge for the transition from military to normal civil administration, and in this work, his favorite instrument was the schoolmaster.